Artumax9/Alpha_blog_f/README.md

 - The front-end: Listing articles
 - The front-end: Creating articles
 - The front-end: Error messages and flash helper (hash)
-- The front-end: Edit and update existing articles
+- The front-end: Updating articles functionality